-As children begin developing food preferences and behaviors early in life, nutrition education in ECE settings can be especially impactful in influencing lifelong eating habits, particularly when combined with efforts at home (Savage et al., 2007).
-Family members living in the same home as the child, and parents, in particular, are often considered key gatekeepers and socializing agents to children’s early eating patterns (Larsen et al., 2015; Maher et al., 2010; Savage et al., 2007).
-Availability and easy accessibility of foods are associated with greater consumption of healthy foods (Savage et al., 2007).
-Research suggests that food-related parenting practices, including early introduction, positive reinforcement, modeling, and repeated experiences with foods, are beneficial to encourage children to engage in healthy eating patterns (Savage et al., 2007).
-These food-related parenting practices could be reinforced by consistent adult supports across multiple environments where children are regularly interacting with food, including childcare settings and the home (Larson & Story, 2009; Savage et al., 2007).
-A meta-analysis of interventions for children five and under indicated potential for behavior change through repeated exposures across multiple settings, noting a need for further research on implications of these interventions on family habits (Wolfenden et al., 2012).
+As children begin developing food preferences and behaviors early on in life, nutrition education in ECE settings can be especially impactful in influencing lifelong eating habits, particularly when combined with efforts at home (Savage et al., 2007).
+Family members living in the same home as the child, and parents, in particular, are often considered key gatekeepers and socializing agents in forming children’s early eating patterns (Larsen et al., 2015; Maher et al., 2010; Savage et al., 2007).
+The availability and easy accessibility of food are associated with a greater consumption of healthy food (Savage et al., 2007).
+Research suggests that food-related parenting practices, including early introduction, positive reinforcement, modeling, and repeated experiences with food are beneficial in encouraging children to engage in healthy eating patterns (Savage et al., 2007).
+These food-related parenting practices can be reinforced through consistent adult support across multiple environments, where children regularly interact with food, including in childcare settings and at home (Larson & Story, 2009; Savage et al., 2007).
+A meta-analysis of interventions for children aged five years and under indicated the potential for behavioral change through repeated exposure across multiple settings, and highlighted the need for further research on the implications of these interventions for family habits (Wolfenden et al., 2012).

 Purpose

-In this study, family nutrition behavior, including procurement and attitudes about local foods, were examined through survey methodology using an exploratory research design.
-Data were collected from parents of preschool children participating in a HOM for ECE pilot program to (a) examine trends in household nutrition behavior, including consumption, procurement, meal planning, and (b) explore parents’ perceptions and attitudes related to the importance of HOM products and local foods in their home.
+This study examined family nutrition behavior, including procurement and attitudes toward local food through a survey using an exploratory research design.
+Data were collected from the parents of preschool children who participated in a pilot HOM for ECE program to: (a) examine trends in household nutrition behavior, including consumption, procurement, meal planning, and (b) explore parents’ perceptions and attitudes pertaining to the importance of HOM products and local foods at home.

 Methods

-The HOM for ECE program was piloted in a preschool in Montana during the 2017-2018 school year, from August to May.
-Each month, one nutrition education lesson was taught, one taste test was conducted, and one meal or snack menu item was modified to focus on each HOM food.
-For example, children learned about different parts of an apple, tasted dehydrated local apples, and prepared apple muffins that met Child and Adult Care Food Program (CACFP) meal pattern guidelines for an afternoon snack.
-Since the academic year lasted ten months, ten lessons, ten taste tests, and ten meals or snacks were completed throughout this study.
+The HOM for ECE program was piloted in a preschool in Montana from August 2017 to May 2018.
+Each month, one lesson on nutrition was taught, one taste test was conducted, and one meal or snack menu item was modified to focus on a particular HOM food.
+For example, the children learned about different parts of an apple, tasted dehydrated local apples, and prepared apple muffins that met the Child and Adult Care Food Program (CACFP) meal pattern guidelines for their afternoon snack.
+As the academic year lasted 10 months, 10 lessons, 10 taste tests, and preparation of 10 meals or snacks were completed during this period.

 Sample

-One preschool program located on a university campus, enrolling children ages three to six, was selected as the setting for this study through purposeful sampling of participating HOM for ECE pilot sites and an existing relationship with the researchers.
+One preschool program located on a university campus enrolled children aged three to six years.
+It was selected as the setting for this study through purposeful sampling of all participating HOMs for ECE pilot sites and an existing relationship with the researchers.
 The preschool participates in CACFP and takes pride in offering a project- and play-based curriculum, including healthy and nutritious meals and snacks, according to the family handbook.
-Less than ten percent of families receive free and reduced meals, and more than fifty percent of families are employed on campus.
+Under 10% of the families received free and discounted meals and over 50% were employed on campus at the time of this study.

 Measures

-Researchers were not aware of a short survey with established validity and reliability aimed to measure parent perspectives and food behaviors related to HOM for ECE.
-The exploratory nature of this study led the research team to design a parent survey to measure key components of HOM for ECE at home, including local food procurement and consumption, as well as family meal planning and nutrition behavior.
-Specific questions regarding parent demographics (e.g., age, education, race, SES) were not included in the survey, as the emphasis in this study was to gather preliminary results and parent perspectives to inform future research efforts about the potential impact of HOM for ECE.
+Researchers were not aware of any previously created short survey with established validity and reliability that measures parental perspectives and food behaviors related to HOM for ECE.
+The exploratory nature of this study led the research team to design a survey for parents in order to measure the key components of HOM for ECE at home, including local food procurement and consumption, and family meal planning and nutrition behavior.
+Questions on parental demographics (e.g., age, education, race, socioeconomic status) were not included in the survey, as the aim was to gather preliminary data and parental perspectives to inform future research efforts on the potential impact of HOM for ECE.